Sathvi3327/BusReservation/README.md

 This is Bus reservation🚌 program made using C++.

-In this program you have different options available to choose as,
+In this program you can create

-You can create
   1. List of any number of busses you want to have with their details such as
       - Bus number
       - Driver name